-2018 NATURAL DEATH INVESTIGATIONS
+2019 NATURAL DEATH INVESTIGATIONS

 A vast majority of the deaths investigated by the Coroner's Office are determined to be natural deaths.
-In 2018, there were 331 deaths that were reported to our office and ruled natural.
-331 of these deaths were unattended and required our office to take Jurisdiction in the death, which consisted of an investigation and external examination of the decedents.
+In 2019, there were 336 deaths that were reported to our office and ruled natural.
+336 of these deaths were unattended and required our office to take Jurisdiction in the death, which consisted of an investigation and external examination of the decedents.
 In the Commonwealth of Pennsylvania, physicians are only able to certify natural deaths.
 In appropriate cases, our office affords the opportunity to the decedent's attending physician to certify the death following our investigation, if he/she chooses.
-In 53 cases the attending physicians signed the death certificate after our Office's investigation.
-There were 2,024 attended deaths that were reported as cremation authorizations and were certified by the decedents' attending physicians.
+In 61 cases the attending physicians signed the death certificate after our Office's investigation.
+There were 2,156 attended deaths that were reported as cremation authorizations and were certified by the decedents' attending physicians.

-2018 SUICIDE INVESTIGATIONS
+2019 SUICIDE INVESTIGATIONS

 Suicide is a death caused by injury or poisoning as a result of an intentional, self-inflicted act committed to do self-harm or cause the death of one's self.
 Suicide deaths can range from gun related incidents to drug ingestions.
-During the 2018 year, there were 44 deaths by suicide.
-16 were deaths by firearms, 15 were hangings, 6 were drug overdoses, 3 were jumps, 2 were Carbon Monoxide poisonings, 1 was a pedestrian struck, and 1 was by another mechanism.
+During the 2019 year, there were 42 deaths by suicide.
+18 were deaths by firearms, 15 were hangings, 5 were drug overdoses, 2 were jumps, 1 were Carbon Monoxide poisonings, and 1 was by another mechanism.

-2018 ACCIDENTAL DEATH INVESTIGATIONS
+2019 ACCIDENTAL DEATH INVESTIGATIONS

 An accidental death is a Death caused by an injury or poisoning where there is no evidence that the injury or poisoning occurred with intent to harm or cause death.
 These deaths can range from falls to drug overdoses.
-During the 2018 year there were 252 deaths ruled accidental.
+During the 2019 year there were 200 deaths ruled accidental.

-2018 HOMICIDE INVESTIGATIONS
+2019 HOMICIDE INVESTIGATIONS

 Homicide is a death caused by a volitional act committed by another person to cause fear, harm, or death.
 These cases are quite possibly the most sensationalized investigations and gain the most media attention.
-During the 2018 year, there were 20 homicides.
+During the 2019 year, there were 23 homicides.

-2018 UNDETERMINED INVESTIGATIONS
+2019 UNDETERMINED INVESTIGATIONS